nullivex/ah-wiki/core/Servers.md

 # Servers

 In actionHero v6 and later, we have introduced a modular server system.
 This allows you to create your own servers.
-Servers should be thought of as type of lister to clients, streams or your OS.
+Servers should be thought of as type of listener to clients, streams or your OS.
 In actionHero, the goal of each server is to ingest a specific type of connection and transform each client into a generic `connection` object which can be operated on by the rest of actionHero.
 To help with this, all servers extend `api.genericServer` and fill in the required methods.

 To get started, you can use the `generateServer action` (name is required).
 This will generate a template server which looks like this: